FenadoAI/fv2-frame-story-cplod3/backend/README_PHOTO_GENERATION.md

    - **Landscape**: Mountain Landscape, Sunset Over Water
    - **Commercial**: Commercial Product Shot

+2. Generate photographer portrait for About section
-2. Add 3 testimonials from sample clients
+3. Add 3 testimonials from sample clients
-3. Set up the about content for "Alex Rivera"
+4. Set up the about content for "Alex Rivera" with portrait

 ## Generation Time

 - Each photo takes ~5-10 seconds to generate
-- Total time for 6 photos: ~1-2 minutes
+- Total time for 6 photos + 1 portrait: ~2-3 minutes
 - Images are stored as Google Cloud Storage URLs
 - All photos are photorealistic and professionally styled